gilhsu/lunch-and-learn/README.md

 *Please note that weLunch&Learn is still very much a work in progress!* :wink:

 ## The Business Problem
 A lunch-and-learn is an aptly named catered lunch event where an external or internal presenter shares his or her wisdom to a group of presentees.
-Despite sounding trivial, note the slew of important information needed to coordinate such an event:
+Despite sounding trivial, note the slew of important information needed to coordinate such an event below.
+Typically this information is shared and coordinated via email.
+There must be a better way!
+Enter **weLunch&Learn**
 - Availability of Presenter
 - Availability of Presentee Group
 - Number of Attendees